-- (1) GLORY believes that it is effective for its corporate management to have a structure whereby the Board of Directors having more than one outside director makes decisions on important management issues and supervises the execution of business and the Board of Corporate Auditors monitors the activities of the Board of Directors.
-Under such belief, GLORY has adopted "Company with Board of Corporate Auditors" as a form of corporate organization under the Companies Act. - (2) GLORY has adopted the executive officer system and will endeavor to increase the speed and efficiency of business management by separating the supervisory function and the business execution function of management.
+- (1) GLORY believes that it is effective for its corporate management to have a structure whereby the Board of Directors having more than one outside director makes decisions on important management issues and supervises the execution of business and the A&SB monitors the activities of the Board of Directors.
+Under such belief, GLORY has adopted "Company with Audit & Supervisory Board" as a form of corporate organization under the Companies Act. - (2) GLORY has adopted the executive officer system and will endeavor to increase the speed and efficiency of business management by separating the supervisory function and the business execution function of management.

-2. Fiduciary responsibilities of directors and corporate auditors
+2. Fiduciary responsibilities of directors and A&SB members

-With recognition that the shareholders have entrusted them with a responsibility to promote sustainable growth and increased corporate value over the mid- to long-term, Directors, corporate auditors and other management members will fulfill their roles and responsibilities by ensuring proper cooperation with stakeholders and striving to realize the Long-Range Vision and to achieve the Medium-Term Management Plan.
+With recognition that the shareholders have entrusted them with a responsibility to promote sustainable growth and increased corporate value over the mid- to long-term, directors, A&SB members and other management members will fulfill their roles and responsibilities by ensuring proper cooperation with stakeholders and striving to realize the Long-Range Vision and to achieve the Medium-Term Management Plan.
 [4, 4.5]

-3. Composition of the Board
+3. Composition of the Board of Directors

 - (1) In order to expedite the decision-making process and promote active deliberation at its meetings, the Board will consist of no more than 10 directors and include multiple independent outside directors having credentials to contribute to sustainable growth and the increase of corporate value over the mid- to long-term.
-[4.9, 4.11, 4.11.1] - (2) In the belief that the securing of balance of knowledge, experience and skills as well as the diversity of the Board as a whole is important, the Board will consist of (a) executive directors who have extensive knowledge of the business or corporate operations of GLORY and (b) outside directors who have expertise in areas such as corporate management, law, finance and accounting and are qualified to provide valuable recommendations and advice to the management from a broad perspective.
-[3.1(iv), 4.8, 4.11, 4.11.1] - (3) In order to secure transparency and objectivity in appointing, and determining the compensation of, directors and corporate auditors, the Board has established, as advisory committees of the Board, the Nomination Advisory Committee and the Compensation Advisory Committee, each with half or more members and the chairperson being independent outside directors.
+[4.9, 4.11, 4.11.1] - (2) In the belief that the securing of balance of knowledge, experience and skills as well as the diversity of the Board as a whole is important, the Board will consist of (a) executive directors who have extensive knowledge of the businesses or corporate operations of the Group and (b) outside directors who are qualified to provide valuable recommendations and advice to the management from a broad perspective.
+[3.1(iv), 4.8, 4.11, 4.11.1] - (3) In order to secure transparency and objectivity in appointing, and determining the compensation of, directors and A&SB members, the Board has established, as advisory committees of the Board, the Nomination Advisory Committee and the Compensation

+Advisory Committee, each with half or more members and the chairperson being independent outside directors.
 [3.1(iii)(iv), 4.6, 4.8.1, 4.10, 4.10.1]

-4. Appointment of directors and corporate auditors
+4. Appointment and dismissal of directors and A&SB members